The rational alone is unreal.

 So rebellion is the linear response to control, but independence is the synthesis that emerges from the clash of those two forces.

-A synthesis is still a Linear-minded approach to solving a conflict.
+A synthesis is still a Male Mental Sexed approach to solving a conflict.
 Both perspectives are evaluated separately for rightness—if one is right, or more right, than the other than that perspective is the solution.
 If neither is correct, then balance is the solution.
-If balance doesn’t work, then neither can exist.
+If balance doesn't work, then neither can exist.

 Every thought process is an if...then statement—a primary function found in any programming language (even the most basic of programming language, BASIC).

-Linear in Dramatica refers to the process that sees conflict as a problem to be solved.
-Moving from Problem to Solution is Linear.
-Finding a balance point on a scale is Linear.
-Finding a Solution that removes the existence of conflict is Linear.
+Male Mental Sex in Dramatica theory refers to the process that sees conflict as a problem to be solved.
+Moving from Problem to Solution is Male.
+Finding a balance point on a scale is Male.
+Finding a Solution that removes the existence of conflict is Male.

-The Holistic can never remove the existence of conflict because inequity always exists.
-It’s merely a matter of how much or how little.
+The Female Mental Sexed mind can never remove the existence of conflict because inequity always exists.
+It's merely a matter of how much or how little.

-The Matrix, which is structured with this Holistic approach to conflict, doesn’t serve up an account of synthesis—Neo hasn’t become one with his doubts and his beliefs.
-But he has become one with the overall balance between the two and can literally shape his world accordingly.
+The Matrix, which is structured with a Female Mental Sexed approach to conflict, doesn't serve up an account of synthesis—Neo hasn't become one with his awareness and self-knowing.
+But he has become composed with the overall balance between the two and can literally shape his world accordingly.

 I always thought what was going on with the Matrix was: